Tutankhamun Relic Sells For $6 Mn In London Despite Egyptian Outcry - UrduPoint

 Cairo has managed to regain hundreds of looted and stolen artefacts by working with both auction houses and international cultural groups.

-But Egypt has been unable to substantiate its case with firm proof that the Tutankhamun bust was illegally obtained.
+But it was never able to provide evidence for the Tutankhamun bust being illegally obtained.

 Christie's told AFP that it would "not sell any work where there isn't clear title of ownership".